 Then there is Cher, who has had cheek implants, facelifts, and rhinoplasty, and while she does look pretty good, it is beginning to look a bit bizarre.

 If you have issues with your face, especially if it looks older than your years, there is nothing wrong with contacting a facelift surgeon to turn back the clock.
 If you have the means and the willingness, and you’re in reasonably good health, with an excellent emotional outlook, then, by all means, you should have the surgery.

 But it is when you don’t know when to stop those problems arise.
 One has to wonder, when some of these people look at themselves in the mirror, what it is that they are seeing?
 If they saw themselves as the rest of us, understand them, they would stop modifying their appearance.
 When certain celebrities have gone way beyond the norm, like Mickey Rourke, most people agree that the results are strange.

-A side effect of this bizarre celebrity obsession phenomenon is the average person who engages the services of a plastic surgeon to look like one of their favorite celebrities.
+A side effect of this bizarre celebrity obsession phenomenon is the average person who engages a plastic surgeon’s services to look like one of their favorite celebrities.
 It’s no secret that we idolize movie stars.
-There’s really nothing wrong with being a fan.
+There’s nothing wrong with being a fan.
 That is healthy and normal.
 But trying to look like them, and going so far as to have plastic surgeries to that end, shifts over to a gray area that may not be considered emotionally healthy.

 It is amusing to follow the cosmetic surgery antics of celebrities.
 It’s fun to read about them.
-The sad truth, however, is that this behavior will catch up with these people at some point, and the results might be ghastly.
-It is a commentary on our society that certain groups of people feel compelled to go so far with procedures that, in moderation, yield remarkably wonderful results.
-That overuse can create bizarre and unpleasant looking visages.
+However, the sad truth is that this behavior will catch up with these people at some point, and the results might be unnatural.
+It is a commentary on our society that certain groups of people feel compelled to go so far with procedures that, in moderation, yield remarkably beautiful results.
+That overuse can create bizarre and unpleasant-looking visages.